General guidance - Innovate UK

 You must read the full eligibility, scope and guidance for the competition you wish to apply into.

-We strongly advise that you also attend the online or otherwise stated, applicant briefing event.
-We will provide all information relating to the competition and aim to answer any questions from you.
+We recommend you attend the applicant briefing event.
+We will provide all information relating to the competition and answer questions.

 Submitting your application

-Most of our competitions close at 11:00am UK time, but full details are always found in the specific guidance for each competition on the Innovation funding Service.
+Most of our competitions close at 11:00am UK time.
+If that is different it will be clearly stated in the brief.
 We cannot guarantee other government or third party sites will always show the correct competition information.

 Any technical difficulties when submitting your application caused by your own circumstances, such as poor internet connection, will not be considered for an extension.

-The application automatically closes on the deadline and we will not discuss any late submissions.
+The competition will automatically close for applications on the deadline and we will not discuss any late submissions.

 Previous applications